-This enthusiasm has been picked up in rail where several ‘railway digital twin’ appear to be in development or even deployed.
-There is both genuine interest amongst the wider rail community and understandable scepticism, prompting a range of relevant and useful questions.
-Some are technical: where does a model or simulation stop and becomes a digital twin?
-And some are more fundamental: can we actually create an all-encompassing ‘fully twined’ digital version of the railway?
+This enthusiasm has been picked up in rail where several ‘railway digital twins’ appear to be in development or even deployed.
+There is both genuine interest among the wider rail community and understandable scepticism, prompting a range of relevant and useful questions.
+Some are technical: where does a model or simulation stop and become a digital twin?
+And some are more fundamental: can we actually create an all-encompassing ‘fully twinned’ digital version of the railway?

 Digital Twins are already being used in different industries, particularly in manufacturing.
 It’s anticipated their development and deployment will grow significantly over the coming decade.
 However, there is, as yet, no example of a system as complicated and complex as a railway being fully modelled by Digital Twin technology.

 Given the nature of the railway, Digital Twins could be used across a variety of different engineering, operational and planning applications.
 These include, but are not limited to, physical assets (both rolling stock and infrastructure), train movements, and interactions with customer behaviour in stations, platforms and trains.
 Whether and how we can move from digital twins related to specific assets and processes to something that brings together these different pieces in a ‘railway digital twin’ is a key question.

 Only initial and limited discussions have happened on what a suitable Digital Twin for the rail industry could look like.
 These have not yet generated an agreed understanding on what this would need to be, what it should support, and how it should be developed and by whom.